How to Work Out What Matters

 Start with a List

-Acceptance, Ambition, Adventure, Attention to Detail, Autonomy, Authenticity, Bravery, Belonging, Creativity, Commitment, Compassion, Curiosity, Connection, Courage, Determination, Dependability, Discipline, Faith, Fairness, Flexibility, Friendship, Generosity, Humility, Humor, Hope, Honesty, Independence, Integrity, Justice, Kindness, Loving, Learning, Loyalty, Open-Mindedness, Patience, Reliability, Risk-Taking, Respect, Safety, Service, Stability, Spirituality, Self-Awareness, Steadfastness, Strength, Sustainability, Sincerity, Trustworthiness, Understanding, Work-Ethic
+Acceptance, Ambition, Adventure, Attention to Detail, Autonomy, Authenticity, Balance, Beauty, Bravery, Belonging, Creativity, Commitment, Compassion, Curiosity, Connection, Courage, Determination, Dependability, Discipline, Faith, Fairness, Flexibility, Friendship, Generosity, Humility, Humor, Hope, Honesty, Independence, Integrity, Justice, Kindness, Loving, Learning, Loyalty, Open-Mindedness, Patience, Reliability, Risk-Taking, Respect, Safety, Service, Stability, Spirituality, Self-Awareness, Steadfastness, Strength, Sustainability, Sincerity, Trustworthiness, Understanding, Work-Ethic.

-What past decisions have brought me the most happiness?
+• What past decisions have brought me the most fulfillment?

-What past decisions have left me feeling conflicted or uneasy?
+• What decisions have left me feeling uneasy or regretful?

-What qualities or attitudes do I want to bring to a specific area of my life?
+• What qualities or attitudes do I want to bring to different areas of my life?

 Rank Your Values